 Some limited types of Medicaid coverage pay only for:

 If you have limited-benefit Medicaid coverage, you can apply for coverage through the Marketplace to get comprehensive coverage in addition to your limited-benefit Medicaid coverage.
-Because this type of Medicaid is not considered qualifying health coverage, you may qualify for lower costs on your monthly premiums and out-of-pocket costs for a Marketplace plan, depending on your household size and income.
+Because this type of Medicaid is not considered qualifying health coverage, you may qualify for lower costs on your monthly premiums and extra savings on out-of-pocket costs for a Marketplace plan, depending on your household size and income.

 Important: If you have limited-benefit Medicaid coverage, when you fill out a Marketplace application and are asked whether you have coverage now, don’t check the box saying you have Medicaid.
 Check “None of the above” instead.